fabianfett/amazonlinux-swift/README.md

 1. An installable Swift binary
 2. A Docker image that runs Swift based off the amazonlinux image
-3. A Swift layer to run Swift natively on AWS Lambda
+3. A Swift layer to run Swift natively on AWS Lambda.
+A perfect fit for my [`Lambda Runtime`](https://github.com/fabianfett/swift-lambda-runtime)

 You can download the binaries at: https://fabianfett.de/amazonlinux-swift